Pricing Variance Swap for Multi-Asset Stochastic Volatility Models: Model fitting and parameter estimation

 Figure \ref{fig:cumulative_returns} illustrates the cumulative returns of the closing prices for the nine selected assets, grouped as follows: the left panel presents Coca-Cola, Apple, and Tesla; the middle panel displays Google, Microsoft, and Meta; and the right panel includes JPMorgan, Nvidia, and Amazon.
 The figure clearly shows that the cumulative return distributions of these assets vary substantially.
 Some assets, such as Tesla and Nvidia, exhibit high volatility, whereas others, like J.P.
 Morgan, demonstrate relatively stable performance.
 The rationale for selecting this diverse set of covariates is to evaluate the robustness and generalization capability of the model’s predictive accuracy across assets with different volatility and market behaviors.

 Figure \ref{fig:Realised variance} presents the realized variance of the covariance matrix along with the fitted results obtained from the Heston and BNS models.
 A nonlinear least squares (NLS) estimator was employed in R for parameter calibration and model validation.
 The estimation results indicate that all parameters in both the Heston and BNS models were statistically significant, with $p$-values on the order of $2.6 \times10^{-16}$, confirming the overall robustness and suitability of the fitted models.\\ \\ Based on these findings, both the Heston and BNS models demonstrated strong performance in capturing and predicting the determinant of the realized variance.
 However, the BNS model outperformed the Heston model in several key aspect it achieved higher predictive accuracy, reduced the mean squared error, and exhibited faster convergence.
 Quantitatively, the BNS model was able to explain approximately 40\% more of the variation in the data that the Heston model fails to capture.
+Hence, on average, the BNS model provided about a 40\% improvement in performance over the standard Heston model.

+The above tables (\ref{Heston1Ko}–\ref{BNS3}) present the parameter estimates together with the corresponding p-values obtained from the t-tests used to assess the statistical significance of each parameter.
+As shown in these tables, all estimated parameters are statistically significant at conventional significance levels, indicating that they are significantly different from zero.
+This suggests that each parameter plays an important role in the model specification and contributes meaningfully to the prediction and modeling of generalized multivariate portfolios under both the Heston and Barndorff-Nielsen and Shephard (BNS) stochastic volatility frameworks.

-Hence, on average, the BNS model provided about a 40\% improvement in performance over the standard Heston model.\\ \\ Multiple error metrics are employed to evaluate the performance and accuracy of our models, including the Absolute Percentage Error (APE), Average Absolute Error (AAE), Average Relative Percentage Error (ARPE), and Root Mean Square Error (RMSE).
+Multiple error metrics are employed to evaluate the performance and accuracy of our models, including the Absolute Percentage Error (APE), Average Absolute Error (AAE), Average Relative Percentage Error (ARPE), and Root Mean Square Error (RMSE).
 These metrics provide a comprehensive assessment of model goodness-of-fit by capturing different aspects of prediction error both in magnitude and variability.
 The formal definitions of these error measures, as summarized in Tables \ref{errs} and \ref{errsBNS}, are expressed as follows:

 Tables \ref{errs} and \ref{errsBNS} present the numerical error calculations for the realized variance of the multi-asset determinant covariate matrices.
 The reported error metrics provide a quantitative comparison between the models, highlighting their relative predictive performance.
 As shown in these tables, the BNS model consistently demonstrates lower error values across all measures, indicating a superior fit and improved accuracy compared to the standard Heston model.
 This result suggests that the BNS framework captures the underlying market dynamics more effectively, particularly in modeling volatility and cross-asset relationships.